hirokitanaka-ikz/fluorescence_ray_tracing/README.md

 ## Description
 - All the parameters for simulation are written in "params.yaml".
 - The simulation requires spectroscopic data of the crystal.
-The spectroscpic data need to be in the directory "spectra" in the tab-separeted txt.
-The first column is wavelength in nm, the second column is the fluorescence intensity normalized to 1, the fourth column is the absorption cross section in cm^2.
+The spectroscpic data need to be in the directory "spectra" in CSV format.
+The first column is wavelength in nm, the second column is the normalized fluorescence intensity, and the third column is the absorption cross section in cm^2.
 - The file name of the spectroscopic data needs to be named as "{crystal name}\_{temperature}K.csv" for isotropic crystals.
 For uniaxial crystals, two files for two polarizations are needed and they should be named as "{crystal name}\_{"sigma" or "pi"}\_{temperature}K.csv".

 ## Requirement
-Julia of v.1.8 or later is required.
+Julia of v.1.8 or later is recommended (we developped the codes under v.1.8.3).
 For installation of Julia, please visit the homepage of Julia: https://julialang.org/downloads/

 ## Quick start guide
 1. Edit "params.yaml"
-2. Run Julia
+2. Run Julia (in shell)
    ```shell
    >julia
    ```